 The sheep that got away1Jesus attracted a crowd of tax collectors and sinners.
 They got as close to him as they could so they could hear what he had to say.
 2Pharisees and Jewish scholars known as scribes didn’t like that.
-They grumbled, “This guy not only welcomes sinners, he eats with them!”
+They grumbled, “This guy not only welcomes sinners but also eats with them!”

 One lost son11Then Jesus told another parable.
 “A man had two sons.
 12The younger boy went to his dad and said, ‘Father, I’d like you to give me my share of the family estate now.’
 So the man figured out the value of his property and divided it among his two sons.
 13A few days later that younger son packed his belongings, including his newly inherited wealth, and he took a trip far from home.
 There he went broke after spending all his money recklessly, living it up and shelling it out.
 14When his coins were all gone, a drought struck the area.
 He was suddenly poor and starving.